(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 The sprinkler heads can stop working because they can be covered by grass or dirt.
-It can also be due to a bad valve.
+It can be also due to a bad valve.

 You need to get them to pop up as quickly as possible before the lawn dies.
 Fixing the damage will cost a lot of money.
 Moreover, the yard won’t look good with all of this dead grass.